-This cannot be the same type of course taught to CSS students, or most any Computer Science students who are not required to take a full complement of engineering mathematics courses.
-Neither, frankly speaking, is it appropriate or necessary for such students to be taught digital signal processing ``from the ground up''.
+This cannot be the same type of course taught to CSS students, or most any computer science students who are not required to take a full complement of engineering mathematics courses.
+Neither, frankly speaking, is it appropriate or necessary for such students to be taught digital signal processing "from the ground up".
 Rather, it is probably more appropriate (and the goal of this CSS course) to get across basic concepts and explain how fundamental signal processing algorithms work, thereby preparing our students to work with the engineers who perform detailed signal processing design to produce well-designed systems.

 For example, consider the construction of an ultrasound machine.
-Without this course, our graduates could work on the user interface and low-level tasks associated with the rest of the machine.
+Without this course, CS graduates could work on the user interface and low-level tasks associated with the rest of the machine.
 However, they would not be prepared to understand the core of the machine: what data is collected, how the internal representation in the computer relates to what is happening outside the machine, how that data moves through the machine and is interpreted, etc. With this course under their belts, our students should be able to talk to the engineers doing the signal processing and understand what that part of the system does.
-This will open up higher-level opportunities for them:
+This opens up higher-level opportunities for them:

 - Our students are able to understand the entire machine's operation, rather than just one component.

 - Our students are able to communicate with and understand the tasks of the entire team, rather than just be directed to perform lower-level support tasks.